anfeichtinger/flutter_production_boilerplate/README.md

 # Flutter Production Boilerplate
-## A flutter project containing bloc, pedantic, hive, easy_translations and more!
+## A flutter project containing bloc, lints, hive, easy_translations and more!

 This repository is the starting point for my personal projects.
 If you have any suggestions or improvements feel free to let me know.
 The project strives to implement best practices recommended by Google and other developers.
 These best practices include but are not limited to:

 - Using BLOC & Cubit for state management.
-- Using Pedantic for stricter linting rules.
+- Using Lints for stricter linting rules.
 - Using Hive for platform independent storage that also works for web.
 - Project structure, const constructors, extracted widgets and many more...